 Another type of counseling that comforts many people is spiritual counseling.
 It is available through local religious establishments, including churches and temples, and in hospitals through chaplains.
 Hospice also offers spiritual counseling.

 Support groups offer a space for people going through similar struggles to find support, mesothelioma resources and encouragement.

-Because pleural mesothelioma is a rare cancer, it can be hard for patients and their caregivers to find an in-person mesothelioma support group.
+Because mesothelioma is a rare cancer, it can be hard for patients and their caregivers to find an in-person mesothelioma support group.
 Thankfully, online support groups for mesothelioma are available for patients, caregivers and loved ones.